-What we know so far about each song on the next record.You can pre-order Bruce Hornsby’s Absolute Zero and hear the first tracks here.
+What do we know so far about the Absolute Zero songs – each of the tracks on the next record.You can pre-order Bruce Hornsby’s Absolute Zero and hear the first tracks here.

 Absolute Zero (featuring Jack DeJohnette)

 Inspired by Don DeLillo’s book “Zero K“, which Bruce describes as about “the cryonic field – or, most baldly put, Ted Williams freezing in a vault somewhere outside Phoenix.”
 [FB]